 2. How could we transmit the value of placing their employee at the center of the decision through Design Thinking?

 In addition, a key objective consists of choosing a software tool to support the talent management processes of human resources.

-To align the team, we propose the following strategy based on the Design Thinking
+To align the team, we propose the following strategy based on the Design Thinking methodology:

 - Understand each department requirements, their needs, limitations, the reason for the problem, focusing on the challenge posed.

 - Understand the current problems of each one related to the topic.

 - Envision the primary users (which employees are most affected).